vesnaklajic/TemAvg/README.md

 Functional requirements//
 The application will calcul the average dayily temperature based on the data from the DB.
-For the begging the sum of the dailys temperatures will be entered manualy
+For the beginning the sum of the dailys temperatures will be entered manualy

 Techical requirements//
 All the parts of the application needs to be open for the extension and closed for the modification.